-Most apartments in Providence are not furnished.
-Brown University Auxiliary Housing does provide some basic furnishings (check their website for specifics) but in most cases you will need to buy basic amenities such as a bed, mattress, bedding, study table and chair, (and others depending on your taste or requirement) so it is crucial to budget for this expense.
+depending on your taste or requirements) so it is crucial to budget for this expense.
 The most affordable way is to buy furniture or other amenities you need from your fellow Brown students.
-At the beginning and end of every semester, and throughout the year as well, Brown students, especially those leaving or relocating, will use the GSBB mailing list to advertise items they want to sell - at very affordable prices.
-Salvation Army (201 Pitman St.) sells second-hand furniture as well.
+At the beginning and end of every semester, and throughout the year, Brown students, especially those leaving or relocating, will use the GSBB mailing list to advertise items they want to sell at very affordable prices.
+Check out the local Savers (201 Branch Ave.) sells second-hand furniture as well.